 You know, one of the reasons as a hearing person, I think its really important for a hearing person to be given the opportunity to learn sign language even if it is just very basic, incorporated into day-to-day lessons purely because, as someone who is profoundly deaf or, capital ‘D’ Deaf as I like to call it, they don’t have the option of hearing.

 For example my parents, they can put hearing aids in, it doesn’t do anything for them.
 Their only sort of communication is sign language.

-So, if we can bridge that gap from the hearing community, it can make things easier for those who are profoundly d/Deaf.
-You know, just day-to-day tasks that I’ve seen my parents struggle with like, just going in the shop and having a conversation like asking where something is or, the price of something or, asking for directions, just those basics can make a huge, huge impact on someone who is d/Deaf.
+So, if we can bridge that gap from the hearing community, it can make things easier for those who are profoundly deaf.
+You know, just day-to-day tasks that I’ve seen my parents struggle with like, just going in the shop and having a conversation like asking where something is or, the price of something or, asking for directions, just those basics can make a huge, huge impact on someone who is deaf.

 Someone from a different country has the ability, someone from France, for example, can come over to England and study French, they can study their own language because we have that readily available but, why can’t we have something available for people who are already existing in this country and that’s kind of another one of my passions there.